rihan-a/rihan-a/README.md

 I am a Full-Stack Web Developer with many years of previous experience as an architect and designer, started self-learning web development a year ago, and recently completed an intensive 12-weeks full-stack web development bootcamp.

-Currently working as a Full Stack Developer at BuildingMinds in Berlin.
+I work as a Full Stack Developer at BuildingMinds in Berlin and currently learning Angular.
----
-Currently learning Angular.

 ---

 Check out my latest project - my personal portfolio Architecture / Design  https://rihan.info